Goldicott: Sisters of Mercy

+Redevelopment plans

 In 2018 the property developer sought permission to rezone the land, subdivide the property and demolish the historic weatherboard music room building.
-Media reported that the developer intended to erect a 600 bed aged care facility.
+It was reported that the developer intended to erect a 600-bed aged care facility.
 Thousands of locals objected to the plans and the development application was rejected by the Brisbane City Council.
-The decision of the Council has been appealed by the developer to the Planning and Environment Court.
-Numerous objectors joined the proceedings and gave evidence of the heritage value of the house, music room and surrounds.
-As at early September 2019 the court decision is pending.
+The developer appealed against Council's decision to the Queensland Planning and Environment Court.
+Numerous objectors joined the proceedings and gave evidence of the heritage value of the house, music room, and surrounds.
+On 21 April 2020, Justice Rackemann dismissed the appeal in part, ruling that the grounds of Goldicott House cannot be rezoned or subdivided for development.

+Brisbane Boys' College

+In 2022 it was reported that the neighbouring Brisbane Boys' College, in partnership with the Presbyterian Methodist Schools Association, settled on the purchase of the 1.23 ha Goldicott House, outlaying A$17 million.